lew181818/sei-cortex-demo/README.md

 ```

 # Create Streamlit to Query Cortex Search

+## What is Streamlit?
+Streamlit is an open-source Python framework for building interactive web apps quickly and easily, especially for data science and machine learning use cases.
+It lets you turn Python scripts into shareable apps with widgets like sliders, dropdowns, and charts—all with minimal front-end code.
+Streamlit is popular for creating dashboards, prototypes, and tools that visualize and interact with data in real time.

+Snowflake acquired Streamlit and now provides it as a native, hosted dashboarding solution under their "data-app" development framework Snowpark.

+## Create a streamlit app

 In Snowflake, navigate to create a new Streamlit App:

 <img width="472" height="284" alt="image" src="https://github.com/user-attachments/assets/b1bcc9a2-4a98-4991-a75c-b856c69d9133" />